 If you qualify, you can choose to take these premium tax credits either:

-A) in advance, to reduce what you pay each month;
+A) in advance, so you pay less each month;

 B) at the end of the year when you file your taxes; or

-Keep in mind that if your income turns out to be different than your estimate, and you end up getting more help in advance than you are eligible for, you may have to pay back some or all of the premium tax credit you received.
-This repayment would occur when you file your income taxes the following year.
+If your income turns out to be different than your estimate, and you get more help in advance than you are eligible for, you may have to pay some, or all, of your premium tax credit back when you file your income taxes the following year.
 Depending on your household income, there might be a limit to the amount you could have to repay (see chart below).

-On the other hand, if you over-estimate your income and claim less help than you end up being entitled to, the difference will be refunded to you when you file your taxes.
+If you over-estimate your income and and take less of your available APTC amount, the difference will be reconciled when you file your taxes.

-To ensure the most accurate premium tax credit amount, you should report income changes to Vermont Health Connect during the year, when they happen.
-Otherwise, if you claim a premium tax credit during the year and your actual income exceeds 400% FPL (see FPL chart), you will need to pay back the full credit amount.
+Please report income changes to Vermont Health Connect during the year, when they happen.
+If you don’t report changes of income during the year, and the income you report on your taxes is more than 400% FPL (see FPL chart), you will need to pay back the APTC you got that year.

-If you estimate that your household income will be close to 400% FPL, you could also consider waiting until you file your taxes to take all or a portion of the premium tax credit on your tax return instead of receiving advance payments.
+If you think your household income will be close to 400% FPL, you could also wait until you file your taxes to take all, or some, of the premium tax credit when you file your tax return.

 If your employer helps you pay for health coverage through Vermont Health Connect, you should use the amount you get from your employer to help pay for your monthly premium and select less of the advance premium tax credit that is available to you.